<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2445087089227362&amp;ev=PageView&amp;noscript=1">

 Documentation is where most contractors fall short.
 You ran the talk.
 Your crew was there.
 Everyone heard it.
 But if the only proof is your memory, OSHA treats it as if the training never happened.

-Every documented toolbox talk should include:
+Every documented toolbox talk should capture four things:

 Keep these records for at least three years.
 Some OSHA standards (like lead and asbestos) require training records to be maintained for the duration of employment plus 30 years.
 When in doubt, keep everything.